Health Lifestyle Nutrients

 Summary

-However, in places where traditional diets are still eaten, like many of the Blue Zones that are home to some of the planet’s longest lived peoples, eating fiber-rich foods is par for the course.
-In fact, it may very well be that fiber is a major contributing factor to the longevity of Blue Zone residents.
+In places where people still eat relatively traditional diets, like many of the Blue Zones that are home to some of the planet’s longest-lived peoples, eating fiber-rich foods is par for the course.
+In fact, it may well be that fiber is a major factor in the longevity of Blue Zone residents.

-A meta-analysis published in the American Journal of Epidemiology found that people who consumed the most fiber were 19% less likely to die over a decade, compared to those who ate the least.
+A meta-analysis published in the American Journal of Epidemiology found that people who consumed the most fiber were 16% less likely to die during the following ten years, compared to those who ate the least.

-Researchers analyzed 17 studies, including nearly a million participants, and found that every 10 grams of fiber consumed per day cut mortality risk by 10%.
-That’s quite a lot considering many people are getting less than half the recommended amount.
+Researchers analyzed 17 studies that included nearly a million participants and found that every 10 grams of fiber consumed per day cut mortality risk by 10%.
+To put that amount in perspective, one small cherry tomato weighs roughly 10 grams, according to my kitchen scale.

 But why is fiber good for you?
 How can it benefit your health?
 How much fiber do you need daily?
 And how can you ensure you’re getting enough fiber in your diet?